open-dc-grid/open-dc-grid.github.io/docs/references.md

 <a name="Wind Empowerment"></a>[Wind Empowerment](https://windempowerment.org/): Wind Empowerment is an association for the
 development of locally manufactured small wind turbines for sustainable rural electrification.

+## Microgrid Vendors

+Companies currently offering products and services related to Open DC Grid:

+<a name="Angaza"></a>[Angaza](https://www.angaza.com/): Makes
+remote management and customer relationship software for off-grid power systems.
+Angaza is based in the US and Kenya and markets its products globally.

+<a name="ConnectedEnergy"></a>[Connected Energy](https://connectedenergy.net): Makes
+smart monitoring products for off-grid energy including solar and biogas.
+Connected Energy is based in Scotland and markets its products globally.

+<a name="LibreSolar"></a>[Libre Solar](https://libre.solar/): A company founded by
+Open DC Grid co-founder [Martin Jäger](participants#MartinJäger) that makes PV charge controllers, battery management systems and other hardware for the renewable energy and energy access markets.
+Libre Solar offers its designs under open source at its [GitHub site](https://github.com/LibreSolar).
+Libre Solar is based in Germany and collaborates with partners to offer products globally.

+<a name="MeshPower"></a>[MeshPower Rwanda](https://www.meshpower.co.rw/): Sells
+solar powered microgrids and smart meters for the energy access markets.
+Its business model is to sell energy as a service that does not require the customer to purchase hardware.
+It is based in Rwanda and its primary market focus is central Africa.
+MeshPower Rwanda is a subsidiary of [Xpower](#Xpower).

+<a name="OkraSolar"></a>[OkraSolar](https://okrasolar.com/): Offers tools and hardware
+for the last mile distribution of power via mesh grids.
+Okra is based in Cambodia and its primary markets are in East Asia including Cambodia and the Philippines.

+<a name="Solaris"></a>[Solaris Offgrid](https://www.solarisoffgrid.com/): Provides software
+and services for off-grid vendors particularly tools related to pay-as-you-go (PAYGO) billing.
+Solaris Offgrid is based in London and markets its products globally.

+<a name="Solshare"></a>[Solshare](https://me-solshare.com/): Interconnects solar home systems
+into smart peer-to-peer microgrids that allows consumers to monetize excess solar energy by sharing it with neighbors utilizing mobile money.
+Solshare is based in Bangladesh and its primary markets are in South Asia.

+<a name="Xpower"></a>[Xpower](https://www.xpowerinc.com/): A US company focussed on
+developing technologies which enable distributed utilities across the developing world to provide rural communities with modern services.

 ## Vehicle Electrical Standards and Systems